quinnliu/investment_letters/README.md

 I'm officially starting this at spacetime = `10/23 + 2021 + ~13.8*10^9?` in
 Amarillo, Texas, USA.

-I will be comparing my total investment results versus the general market by comparing it to the Vanguard S&P 500 ETF stock ticker = `VOO` & Warren & Charlie's Berkshire Hathaway stock ticker = `BRK.A`.

 ## 10/23 + 2021 + ~13.8*10^9? to 1 year later

 ### actively invested portfolio value & results